 - Determine whether any particular site meets the statutory definition of contaminated land and what if any, remediation is required. - Act as the enforcing authority for all contaminated land within the District, unless the site meets the definition of a "special site", in which case the Environment Agency will act as the enforcing authority.

-65 HOUSING REVENUE ACCOUNT (HRA) BUSINESS PLAN - FINAL VERSION explained that the HRA outlined key housing responsibilities for the authority.
+65 HOUSING REVENUE ACCOUNT (HRA) BUSINESS PLAN -FINAL VERSION

 The Lead Executive Member for Housing, Health and Culture presented the report which outlined the Housing Revenue Account (HRA) Business Plan.